Why Did Café del Mar in Cartagena Close and What Replaced It?

 Want to show some special appreciation and support the site?

-4 thoughts on “Why the Famous Café del Mar in Cartagena Closed”
+4 thoughts on “Why Did Café del Mar in Cartagena Close and What Replaced It?”

 1. Not an isolated incident!
 They have been closing sidewalk cafes all around the city in big sweeps where supposedly businesses had not gotten approval for them.
 Even the gift shops on the former jail holding cells in the lower walls would also fall into this area of taking an historical place and renting out the space for money.
 This is certainly not about a roped off area to the locals but a nasty spat from the government and not abiding by a lease agreement that was in place for Cafe Del Mar.
 It is ALL ABOUT THE MONEY